Open Domain Dialogue Generation with Latent Images: Experiments

 \subsection{Baselines}

-The following models are selected as baselines in image-grounded conversation: (1) \textbf{T\&I}: a multi-modal emotional response generation model proposed in \cite{huber2018emotional}, which conducts response generation based on textual features, image features, and emotional features.
-In our implementation, we just take account of the textural features and the image features; (2) \textbf{ImgRG}: an ablation of the proposed model where only the response generator is learned with image-grounded dialogues by optimizing $\mathcal{J}_I$ in Equation (\ref{learnobj}); and (3) \textbf{T\&I (w/T)} and \textbf{ImgRG (w/T)}: variants of baseline (1) and (2) which are trained with the Image-Chat data and the Reddit data through patching a dummy image for each textual dialogue\footnote{The RGB values of all pixels are set as (128,128,128).}.
+The following models are selected as baselines in image-grounded conversation: (1) \textsc{T\&I}: a multimodal emotional response generation model proposed in \cite{huber2018emotional}, which conducts response generation based on textual features, image features, and emotional features.
+In our implementation, we just take account of the textural features and the image features and train the model on $\mathcal{D}_I$; (2) \textsc{ImgRG}: an ablation of the proposed model where the response generator is only learned with $\mathcal{D}_I$; and (3) \textsc{T\&I (w/ T)} and \textsc{ImgRG (w/ T)}: variants of baseline (1) and (2) which are trained with $\mathcal{D}_I \cup \mathcal{D}_T$ through patching a dummy image for each textual dialogue in $\mathcal{D}_T$.\footnote{The RGB values of all pixels are set as (128,128,128).}